- UNSW

 Related links

-- Learn more about Louise’s work at the UNSW Human Rights Institute
+- Learn more about Louise’s work at the UNSW Human Rights Institute, opens in a new window

-- Learn more about Rosemary’s work with the UNSW Disability Innovation Institute
+- Learn more about Rosemary’s work with the UNSW Disability Innovation Institute, opens in a new window

-- Learn more about the human rights charters of the ACT, Victoria and Queensland
+- Learn more about the human rights charters of the ACT, opens in a new window, Victoria, opens in a new window and Queensland, opens in a new window

 -

-S4 SpeakEasy Ep 16: It's a Wrap for 2019 and an Exciting Announcement!
+SpeakEasy S4 Ep16: It's a Wrap for 2019 and an Exciting Announcement!, opens in a new window

 In what’s become an annual tradition, Annie and Carla wrap up the year that’s been, reflect on the amazing guests that have joined them in the “SpeakEasy Lounge” in 2019 and announce an exciting new SpeakEasy venture commencing in early 2020.